-The American physicist John Wheeler quoted:
+The American physicist John Wheeler wrote the following quote:

 "But some numbers, called dimensionless numbers, have the same numerical value no matter what units of measurement are chosen.
-Probably the most famous of these is the "fine-structure constant," ....
-Physicists love this number not just because it is dimensionless, but also because it is a combination of three fundamental constants of nature."
+Probably the most famous of these is the "fine-structure constant," Physicists love this number not just because it is dimensionless, but also because it is a combination of three fundamental constants of nature."
 [3]

-The British mathematician and physicist Roger Penrose quoted:
+The British mathematician and physicist Roger Penrose wrote the following quote: